Women's Health (magazine)

-Women's Health (WH), published by Hearst, is a lifestyle magazine centered on health, sex, nutrition, and fitness.
-It is published ten times a year in the United States and has a circulation of 1.5 million readers.
+Women's Health (WH), published by Hearst, is a lifestyle magazine centered on the health, sex, nutrition, and fitness of women.
+It is published 10 times per year in the United States and has a circulation of 1.5 million readers.
 The magazine has 13 international editions, circulates in over 25 countries, and reaches over 8 million readers globally.
-Before its acquisition by Hearst, it was founded by Rodale, Inc. in Emmaus, Pennsylvania.
+Before its acquisition by Hearst, it was initially founded by Rodale, Inc. in Emmaus, Pennsylvania.

 The magazine features multiple sections, such as fitness, sex and love, food, weight loss, health, beauty, and style.
 Past Women’s Health cover models include Elisha Cuthbert, Ashley Greene, Anna Kournikova, Michelle Monaghan, Zoe Saldana and Elizabeth Banks.

 History

-Women's Health was created in 2005 by Rodale as a sister publication of Men's Health magazine.
-Bill Stump, a former Men’s Health editor, who was at the time the head of Rodale Inc.’s 'New Product Development department, led the launch.
+Rodale created Women's Health in 2005 as a sister publication of Men's Health magazine.
+Bill Stump, a former Men’s Health editor, who was at the time the head of Rodale Inc.’s New Product Development department, led the launch.
 The magazine's founding editor-in-chief was Kristina Johnson, previously the original executive editor of Teen People.
 In 2008, David Zinczenko, editor-in-chief of Men's Health magazine, was named editorial director of Women's Health.
 In March 2009, Jack Essig, SVP/Publisher of Men's Health, was named SVP/Publisher of Women's Health.

-Women's Health is published in 14 countries: United States, Argentina, Australia, Brazil, Latin America, China, Germany, Indonesia, Malaysia, New Zealand, Philippines, Thailand, and Turkey.
+Women's Health is published in the United States, Argentina, Australia, Brazil, China, Germany, Indonesia, Malaysia, New Zealand, Philippines, Thailand, and Turkey.
 The German edition of the magazine was launched in April 2011.
-A South African version was launched alongside its own Men's Health magazine, which was issued a license for publication by Media24, with distribution by Magzter.
+A South African version was launched alongside its own Men's Health magazine, for which Media24 issued a license for publication with distribution by Magzter.